Fear of Forests – Xylophobia

 Although we generally recommend CBT for Xylophobia, we also offer alternative psychotherapies for people preferring a different approach.

 Counselling which is less formally structured than CBT but still provides a safe and non-judgmental environment in which to discuss issues.
 Talking problems through with a skilled counsellor is often therapeutic in its own right.

 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Forests

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Forests prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Xylophobia problems prior to commencing any psychotherapy programmes.

 The consultation and lasts around 50 minutes.

 During this consultation we will discuss the various solutions that are available to you and make a considered recommendation based on your individual personal circumstances.

 We recognise the importance of the therapy relationship in helping people to bring about effective change, so it is important to meet (either face-to-face or online) before deciding to follow a course of psychotherapy.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.